ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v42.md

 Starting with the 4.2 release, VMware Solutions Shared instances provide Veeam Backup and Replication V11 for the Veeam Cloud Connect Replication ready-to-use service.

 For more information about the compatibility requirements between Veeam service providers and tenants, see [Product versions in Veeam Cloud Connect infrastructure](https://helpcenter.veeam.com/docs/backup/cloud/cloud_connect_versions.html?ver=110){:external}.

+### Network High Availability through data center groups
+{: #relnotes_v42-shared-net-ha}

+VMware Solutions Shared now provides Network High Availability, a VMware vCloud Director feature that allows a vCloud Director network to be anchored in two data centers.
+This feature enables the network to be resilient and to withstand an outage in any of the two data centers.
+For more information, see [Using Network High Availability](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-network-ha).

 ## Updates for VMware Solutions Dedicated
 {: #relnotes_v42-dedicated}